CGP Grant Program

 A. Intellectual Exchange: Policy-oriented projects

-CGP supports policy-oriented projects conducted by an array of U.S. and Japanese institutions (including non-profit organizations, universities, and think tanks).
-These projects explore contemporary issues of global concern and issues common to the U.S. and Japan, which involve cooperation among academics, practitioners, civil servants, and civil society organizations.
+CGP supports a wide range of policy-oriented projects conducted by U.S. and Japanese institutions including universities, think tanks and non-profit organizations.
+These policy-oriented projects explore contemporary issues of global concern and issues common to the U.S. and Japan, which involve cooperation among academics, practitioners, civil servants, and civil society organizations.
 Successful projects have domestic and international policy impact.